anydotcrypto/docs.any.sender/README.md

 # any.sender

-**BETA**: Although any.sender is fast approaching production readiness it is currently only at v0.2.1 beta.
+**BETA**: Although any.sender is fast approaching production readiness it is currently at v0.2.1 beta.
 Please only use with small funds and for non-critical transactions.

 ### Transactions made simple!